MonongahelaCryptidCooperative/FLL-2023-old/README.md

 Instructions to use (will create better tutorials later): oad all of the .py files into pybricks
 If you are using a spike prime hub go to the PrimeBotMain.py file.
 Compile and load this to the hub.
-If you are using a technic hub go to the TechnicBotMain.py file and complile and load to the hub (we cannot afford multiple spike hubs so we make experimental robots using chearping 4-port technic hubs, they are actually quite capable and, if allowed, could have completed this year's robot game)
+If you are using a technic hub go to the TechnicBotMain.py file and complile and load to the hub (we cannot afford multiple spike hubs so we make experimental robots using cheap 4-port technic hubs, they are actually quite capable and, if allowed, could have completed this year's robot game)

 Code assumes left drive motor is A, right drive motor is B